 - Did Kate ask that Rose and David be removed from their social circle because of it?

 - Will Charles’s coronation be awkward because Rose’s husband David will be involved with it?
 (Yes!)

 - Is the Will/Rose rumour what actually broke Will and Harry’s close relationship apart?

 - Or was it totally do with Will saying that Harry should take it slow with Meghan?
 Or is it a combination of the two things?

 - (I hate to ask this, but) Did Harry leak the story about Rose and Kate to the papers to get a reprieve on stories about him and Meghan?

 - Where would you rather live, Anmer Hall or Houghton Hall?
 (I pick Houghton!)

 Thank you for reading!
-You can buy me a coffee and/or subscribe to my email newsletter below.
+You can buy me a coffee here and subscribe to my email newsletter below.
 I promise not to spam you.